Mohammad Alavi (game developer): Call of Duty series

 According to Edge, Alavi "is responsible for some of the most intense and memorable campaign levels in Call Of Duty history".
 PC Gamer called Alavi "the designer behind two of the most acclaimed missions in Call of Duty history ("All Ghillied Up" and "No Russian")".

 Alavi created his first professional levels for Call of Duty 2, including the potato-throwing grenade tutorial.

 The first level of Call of Duty 4: Modern Warfare, "Crew Expendable", which is set on a ship on a stormy sea is also his work.
 His design for the level was initially rejected by the leads, due to technical complexities, but Alavi stayed after hours and worked 18-hour days for three weeks to secretly script the rejected level.
 Once the leads became aware of his work and saw his not quite done work, they were convinced to include it in the game.

 The same went for a flashback mission called "All Ghillied Up", when he ended up writing the necessary code himself.
 His "tense and deliberately paced mission" was debuted in E3 2007.
 The mission marked the first time in the series that non-player characters were capable of stealth behaviors.
 The mission won significant critical attention, being described as "One Of Gaming's Best Levels" and "The Best Call Of Duty Mission Ever" in reviews.
 In 2011, Now Gamer ranked the level the 20th on its "Top 50 Gaming Moments".
 It was also ranked #13 in IGN's "Top 100 Video Game Moments".

-Alavi's script for AI in Call of Duty 4: Modern Warfare, ended up having value and formed the template next title of the series, Call of Duty: Modern Warfare 2.
+Alavi's script for AI in Call of Duty 4: Modern Warfare, ended up having value and formed the template for the next title of the series, Call of Duty: Modern Warfare 2.